 Explain the actual screening procedures.
-Note that in Ontario and other jurisdictions where screening is mandatory, it doesn’t require temperature taking.
+Note that in Ontario and other jurisdictions where screening is mandatory, temperature taking isn’t required.
 Simply asking about fever is enough.
-However, if you do include temperature checks, you need to implement safeguards.
-To ensure consistency and eliminate discretion that can lead to discrimination claims, set a specific fever threshold, i.e., precise body temperature (or temperature range) that entrants must be below.
+However, if you do include temperature checks beware of inconsistency that can lead to discrimination claims by setting a specific fever threshold, i.e., precise body temperature (or temperature range) that entrants must be below.
 Our Policy uses the CDC recommended 100.4°F/38°C but you may want to ask a medical professional for help in deciding where to set your own fever threshold (Policy, Sec.
 4.1).

 5. Other COVID-19 Symptoms

 Body temperature alone isn’t enough to determine if a person should be admitted.
 That’s because a person can have COVID-19 without having a fever.
 Accordingly, public health guidelines recommend asking would-be entrants YES/NO questions about whether they’re experiencing any of the other COVID-19 symptoms.
-Caveat: To avoid potential disability discrimination, be sure to phrase the question so that entrants know you’re asking about “new or worsening” symptoms as opposed to symptoms associated with previous chronic or known conditions, such as difficulty breathing due to asthma.
+Caveat: The official COVID symptoms constantly change, so make sure your criteria reflect the most recent health guidelines.
+In addition, to avoid potential disability discrimination, be sure to phrase the question so that entrants know you’re asking about “new or worsening” symptoms as opposed to symptoms associated with previous chronic or known conditions, such as difficulty breathing due to asthma (Policy, Sec.
+4.2).